munificent/craftinginterpreters/book/hash-tables.md

 the array directly in memory order, it keeps the CPU's cache lines full and happy.
 The bad thing is that it's prone to **clustering**.
-If you have a lot of entries with numerically similar key values, you can end up with a lot of colliding overflowing buckets right next to each other.
+If you have a lot of entries with numerically similar key values, you can end up with a lot of colliding, overflowing buckets right next to each other.

 Compared to separate chaining, open addressing can be harder to wrap your head around.
 I think of open addressing as similar to separate chaining except that